mayankpunetha007/nodejstry/readme.md

 ## Using the application

-### 1) Edit model/model.js to setup database type and database info
+### 1) Edit package.json to setup database type and database info

-### 2) Default is database tasks with user test and password test123, THis application has been tested with postgres only
+### 2) Default is database tasks with user test and password test123, This application has been tested with postgres only

 ### 3) After editing database type use the following command to add all dependencies to project
      ```npm install```